bridgecrew-perf6/deploy-spa-aws/README.md

-# Deploy Angular on AWS
+# Deploy SPA on AWS